RobHofmann/Cassandra.BackupAndRestore/README.md

  - Archive to a folder
  - Keep the last X backups in your archive folder (auto cleaning old backups)
  - Define a list of keyspaces/tables to exclude from backup (wildcard is usable).
+ - Support for alerting to OpsGenie if something fails (unhandled exceptions at this point)
+ - Proxy support (with or without authentication) for Alerting

 # Example config
 ```